Kayden36/icarus-AI/README.md

 ## Transforming solar panels into a connected, verified solar network
 (https://m.youtube.com/watch?v=3a4Mqn75fg0�)
 ## About
 V-Grid Africa with Icarus AI turns solar panels into a verified intelligent solar network, automatically detecting panels from satellite imagery, tracking their performance, and issuing instant rewards in the form of SMS, Voice, or Data micro-bundles.
+## Why Vgrid?
-It abstracts the complexity of carbon offsets, GHG accounting, and network logistics to make adoption easy, auditable, and scalable, while promoting digital inclusion in off-grid communities.
+It abstracts the complexity of carbon offsets &  GHG accounting and makes solar adoption easy, auditable, and scalable, while promoting digital inclusion in off-grid communities.
 ## Overview
 �
 This upgraded model targets Southern Africa, where a 1200MW drought-induced hydropower deficit drives urgent demand for solar.
 Icarus AI runs on V-Grid 2.0 to: